-Sometimes English vocabulary can be very confusing!
+Sometimes English vocabulary can be very confusing.
 Often words, phrases, and terms can have identical pronunciations or be written similarly, but have drastically different meaning.

-So I made this post to make things a little clear!
+I made this post to make things a little clear!

 Roll vs Role??
 Do you know the difference?